arianne/stendhal/buildtools/mkdocs/templates/lua/intro.md

 -- append another string
 var = var .. " world!"

-print(var) -- prints "Hello world!"
+print(var) -- output: "Hello world!"
 ```

 ### Tables

-A Lua table is a data type similar to a Java list or map.
-Tables can be indexed or use key=value
+A Lua [table][pil.table] is a data type similar to a Java list or map.
+Tables can be indexed or use
-pairs.
+key=value pairs.

-<span class="important">Lua table indexes befin at 1, not 0</span>
+<span class="important">Lua table indexes begin at 1, not 0</span>

 #### Creating Tables